 Richmond Nature Park

 80 hectares (200 acres) of raised peat bog, forest, and pond habitats house colourful hummingbirds, dragonflies, and bog flowers in the spring and summer.
 Come fall, the migratory birds stop and visit, the leaves change colour, and fascinating fungi covers the forest floor of the Richmond Nature Park.
 Winter offers an excellent opportunity to birdwatch as Richmond’s temperate climate allows birds to thrive year-round, and the crisp air makes for perfect weather to go explore the trails.
 Check out these brochures detailing the birds, butterflies, and plants found throughout the park or visit the park's Nature House interpretive centre for more information.

-Garry Point Park, Terra Nova Rural Park, and Iona Beach Regional Park are a few other places in Richmond with thriving natural habitats.
-It isn’t rare to spot wildlife in these parks or along Richmond's waterfront areas.
+Garry Point Park, Terra Nova Rural Park, and Iona Beach Regional Park are a few other places in Richmond with thriving natural habitats; and it isn’t rare to spot wildlife in these parks or along Richmond's waterfront areas.
 Some examples include:

 - River otters